Table of Contents

 4. Technical Help

 If you’re like me, you need a webmaster — someone who can take care of the more technical aspects of running a WordPress blog.
-I can personally recommend both Chris Richardson of RTW Labs and Dave, Michael and the team at Travel Blog Success.
-They’re the best in the business, and they both offer a range of services to help you from feeling like this guy.
+I can personally recommend both Chris Richardson of RTW Labs.
+He is the best in the business, and offers a range of services to help you from feeling like this guy.

 I pay a monthly fee to Chris Richardson of RTW Labs for a managed WordPress solution, which includes taking care of technical issues, updating, back-ups, speed auditing, security and more.
 It’s a small price to pay for peace of mind.

 5. Professional Associations